natcap/invest.users-guide/source/sediment_retention.rst

  * U.N.
 Food and Agriculture Organization http://www.fao.org/docrep/T1765E/t1765e0c.htm

  **Note, the ArcGIS version requires the final P and C values given in the table should each be multiplied by 1000.
-The InVEST 3.0 version requires that P and C are stored in their original floating values.
-For example, if P=0.2, the ArcGIS version requires the value to be stored as 200 in the table; the 3.0 version requires 0.2.**
+The InVEST standalone version requires that P and C are stored in their original floating values.
+For example, if P=0.2, the ArcGIS version requires the value to be stored as 200 in the table; the standalone version requires 0.2.**

 6. **Vegetation retention efficiencies**